Safe Gatherings Policy

-The Mora and Ogilvie United Methodist Churches are concerned about the safety of all children, youth and vulnerable adults.
-Our calling and our mandate is to ensure “safe sanctuaries” for each of God’s children.
+The Mora Church is concerned about the safety of all children, youth and vulnerable adults.
+Our calling and our mandate are to ensure “safe gatherings” for each of God’s children.

 Throughout the Gospels, Jesus provides teachings on providing a peaceable kingdom for all of God’s people, including our most precious gifts, our children and youth.
 The peaceable kingdom begins with sanctuary.
 Scriptures provide examples of how sanctuary is to be a community of nurture and protection:

 - And when you welcome one of these children because of me, you welcome me. – Matthew 18:5